The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Results

 \subsection{Ly$\alpha$\, emission line}

 In the left panel of Figure\,\ref{fig:vel-int_lines}, we overlay the rest-frame UV continuum emission from the {\it HST}/F160W imaging \citep[with a $\approx0\farcs2$ resolution; ][]{gomez-guijarro18} over the velocity-integrated \Lya\, line emission map of J1000+0234.
 This overlay indicates that the brightest \Lya\, emitting region spatially correlates with the brightest UV component of the J1000+0234 complex.
 Interestingly, the rest-frame UV emission is elongated along the same direction of the \Lya\, nebula.
 This is further verified by the spatial distribution of the rest-frame UV continuum emission from the MUSE imaging (see the right panel of Figure \ref{fig:muse_rgb_Lya}).
 This UV-bright, low-mass SFG that we identify as JS ($\equiv$J1000+0234$-$South) appears to be linked to the ionizing source of the extended \Lya\, emission (see Section \ref{sec:discussion}).
 Our extraction procedure with {\tt CubEx} indicates that such a Ly$\alpha$ nebula extends over a projected area of 42.9\,arcsec$^2$ $\approx1853\,\rm kpc^{2}$.
-With a maximum linear projected size of $\rm \approx43\,kpc$, the emission around J1000+0234 is among the most compact and faintest Ly$\alpha$ nebulae detected thus far if compared to nebulae detected around other AGN and bright quasars (Figure\,\ref{fig:comparison_size-vs-llya}), but significantly brighter and larger than the typical Ly$\alpha$ halos detected around galaxies \citep[e.g.,][]{leclercq20}.
+With an { observed} maximum linear projected size of $\rm \approx43\,kpc$, the emission around J1000+0234 { appears to be} among the most compact and faintest Ly$\alpha$ nebulae detected thus far if compared to nebulae detected around other AGN and bright quasars (Figure\,\ref{fig:comparison_size-vs-llya}). { Since the observed total extent strongly depends on the detection limit, we note that the reported maximum linear size should be strictly interpreted as a lower limit to the full extent of the Ly$\alpha$ nebula.
+This lower limit, however, suffices to deduce that the Ly$\alpha$ nebula of J1000$+$0234 is} brighter and larger than the typical Ly$\alpha$ halos detected around galaxies \citep[e.g.,][]{leclercq20}.

 The observed (optimally-extracted) flux of $F_{\rm Ly \alpha}^{\rm obs}=19.79\pm 0.15 \times 10^{-17}$\fcgs\, leads to a total line luminosity of $F_{\rm Ly \alpha}^{\rm obs}=40.17\pm 0.31 \times 10^{42}$\lcgs, assuming $z=4.545\pm0.0002$ (see the following Section), which sets J1000+0234 at the faint end of the luminosity distribution of Ly$\alpha$ nebulae around QSO, Type II AGNs, and high-redshift radio galaxies (Figure\,\ref{fig:comparison_size-vs-llya}).
 The 1D optimally-extracted spectrum of J1000$+$0234 (left panel of Figure\,\ref{fig:lines}) reveals a prominent emission line around 6750\AA\, associated with Ly$\alpha$, which was originally reported by \citet{capak08}.
 This broad and asymmetric line exhibits a double peak, suggesting complex gas kinematics in the Ly$\alpha$ nebula.
 We analyze and discuss the \Lya\, line profile in more detail in Section \ref{subsec:kinematics}.